wp-plugins/issuupress/readme.txt

 - **img="false"** : Set this to a number will display the thumbnail of each pdf at the provided width (ex: img="120" will display the thumbnail at the width of 120px).

 == Changelog ==
+= 1.2.5 =
+- removed causes for php notices.

 = 1.2.4 =
 - Improved error reporting